Automatic Data Processing (ADP) Outpaces Stock Market Gains: What You Should Know

 Wall Street will be looking for positivity from Automatic Data Processing as it approaches its next earnings report date.
-In that report, analysts expect Automatic Data Processing to post earnings of $2.42 per share.
-This would mark year-over-year growth of 9.5%.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.89 billion, up 8.26% from the prior-year quarter.
+The company is expected to report EPS of $2.42, up 9.5% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.89 billion, up 8.26% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Automatic Data Processing.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Automatic Data Processing should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.06% higher.
-Automatic Data Processing is currently a Zacks Rank #3 (Hold).
+Automatic Data Processing currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Automatic Data Processing is currently trading at a Forward P/E ratio of 27.03.
-This represents a premium compared to its industry's average Forward P/E of 15.89.
+Digging into valuation, Automatic Data Processing currently has a Forward P/E ratio of 27.24.
+Its industry sports an average Forward P/E of 15.86, so we one might conclude that Automatic Data Processing is trading at a premium comparatively.

-We can also see that ADP currently has a PEG ratio of 2.25.
+It is also worth noting that ADP currently has a PEG ratio of 2.27.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Outsourcing was holding an average PEG ratio of 1.69 at yesterday's closing price.
+The Outsourcing was holding an average PEG ratio of 1.73 at yesterday's closing price.

 The Outsourcing industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 93, putting it in the top 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 72, which puts it in the top 29% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report